NoriSte/reactjsday-2019-testing-course/book/react-testing-library/rendering.md

 # Rendering using `react-testing-library`

-using `react-dom` we have code like this to test a react component
+Using `react-dom` we have code like this to test a react component

 ```jsx
 import React from "react";